cta-wave/mezzanine/README.md

 The steps to create WAVE mezzanine content have been combined into a single Python script `mezzanine.py`.

 This script does the following to the source content:
-- Adds timecode, frame number with configurable zero padding, configurable label text and font:
+- Adds timecode, frame number with configurable zero padding, frame rate, configurable label text and font:
 	- Displayed in video.
 	- Encoded in QR code displayed on each frame.
 	- Option to configure QR code to alternate between either 2 or 4 positions.